bufanli/spring_angular/README.md

     * In inelliJ, when importing spring project(maven project), it is possible that angular project is also imported, in that case, go to `project structure` menu, in sources tab, delete angular project.(our angular project will be developed in `visual stdio code`.)

+# todos
+1. in package.json, 'ng build base href ./' is defined, but base href should be studied to find what it should be exactly.